SerializedSam/SerializedCivilJekyll/_posts/2021-02-24-Improve-readability-in-excel.md

 ## Apply number formats appropriately
 Allow the thousands separator, and adjust the number of significant figures as appropriate for your calculation.‍

-{% maincolumn "assets/img/readability-in-excel/04-apply-number formats.png" "" %}‍‍
+{% maincolumn "assets/img/readability-in-excel/04-apply-number formats.png" "screenshot from excel showing formulas and number formatting" %}‍‍

 ## Include figures
 There are a few ways to approach creating figures in Excel.

 One method I have used is creating figures in Revit, often just using filled regions.
 I'll rename dimension strings in Revit to match the symbols in Excel.
 You can't do subscripts in Revit's dimension strings, so the formatting won't match exactly.

-{% maincolumn "assets/img/readability-in-excel/05-revit-sketch.png" "" %}‍‍
+{% maincolumn "assets/img/readability-in-excel/05-revit-sketch.png" "screenshot from Revit showing a retaining wall with soil and water loading" %}‍‍

 Another possible method is by producing graphs in Excel itself.
 This is something I've seen done more than I have actually performed myself, but it would look something like what I'm showing below.
 The big thing I haven't worked out with this method is how to nicely label the dimensions / variables in the graphic I've created.

-{% maincolumn "assets/img/readability-in-excel/06-excel-sketch.png" "" %}‍‍
+{% maincolumn "assets/img/readability-in-excel/06-excel-sketch.png" "screenshot from excel showing a table with x-y coordinates used to generate a retaining wall section in an excel graph" %}‍‍

 ## Use groups
 Sometimes in Excel it can be helpful to break more complicated logic down into smaller steps.
 However, these smaller steps are not always appropriate / relevant to include for the printed document.